Seigneurial system of New France: Final steps (1936–1970)

-It was contemplated that the manorial lords would receive their commutation payments by 11 November 1936, in consideration of the capital represented by the feu-duties to be collected.
+It was contemplated that the manorial lords would receive their commutation payments by November 11, 1936, in consideration of the capital represented by the feu-duties to be collected.
 However, the work of the SNRRS was briefly on hiatus from 1936 to 1940 during the government of the Union Nationale.
 It was resumed by the new provincial Liberal government in 1940, after which the final feu-duties were paid in November 1940.

 Compared to the situation of the short cadastre (survey) of 1854, it was determined that annuities owed amount to no more than 25% of the original amount owed by the villein socagers overall.
 Some had not been paid since the 19th century.
-To rectify the situation for once and all, the SNRRS issued an edict dated 15 September 1940 stating that whatever was due no later than 11 November of that year was to be paid directly to the manorial lord as before.
+To rectify the situation for once and all, the SNRRS issued an edict dated September 15, 1940, stating that whatever was due no later than November 11 of that year was to be paid directly to the manorial lord as before.
 Any amount owing after that date would be paid to the municipality.

 The amounts paid to the various municipalities were unequal as they did not directly correspond with the boundaries of the former manors.
 Many municipalities allowed a lump sum payment of the amount owing, rather than impose a small annual tax over the 41 years as permitted.
-The final installment paid to the SNRRS by the municipalities was made eleven years earlier than planned, on 11 November 1970 instead of 11 November 1981, due to an apparently effective management of the system.
+The final installment paid to the SNRRS by the municipalities was made eleven years earlier than planned, on November 11, 1970, instead of November 11, 1981, due to an apparently effective management of the system.